vpec/helloworld-pipeline/README.md

 It contains 3 steps: Build, Test and Deploy.
 1. **Build**: Executes gradle build, creating a jar file that contains the Spring Boot application.
 2. **Test**: Runs automated tests.
 In this case it only executes the simple test mentioned in the beginning of this ReadMe.
 3. **Deploy**: It builds a docker image (using a Dockerfile) of the helloworld application build (jar file).
 It pushes the image to the DockerHub public registry.
-It pushes 2 images: one tagged with the commit ID, and another one tagged as 'latest'.
-It triggers the lambda function (this is intended to notify Kubernetes cluster so it pulls the new 'latest' image).
+Actually, it pushes 2 images: one tagged with the commit ID, and another one tagged as 'latest'.
+Then, it triggers the lambda function (this is intended to notify Kubernetes cluster so it pulls the new 'latest' image).
 Finally it removes the local docker images.

 ![Uploaded docker images!](images/dockerhub_registry.png)